knownasilya/knownasilya.github.io/content/ember's-nested-routes-and-urls-explored.md

 ---
 title: 'Ember's Nested Routes and URLs Explored'
 # image: ''
 authors:
   - ilya
 date: '2019-12-05T22:14:07.784Z'
 tags:
+  - ember-js
 ---
 Ember's router is powerful and a bit unique, in that it has a nested structure for the routes which build up the URL a user would see in the browser.
 Given it's power, it is easy to be unsure about how to structure your routes, especially in scenarios where you have parent-child UI patterns or CRUD like resources.